YonghuiDong/RawHummus/inst/shiny/Gui/mds/landing.md

 # About RawHummus

 RawHummus is publicly available on [CRAN repository](https://cran.r-project.org/web/packages/RawHummus/index.html), with source code available on [GitHub](https://github.com/YonghuiDong/RawHummus) under a GPL-3 license.

-The web application can be run locally from R console using a simple command `runGui()`.
-Alternatively, the web application can be freely accessed for direct online use at [ https://bcdd.shinyapps.io/RawHummus](https://bcdd.shinyapps.io/RawHMMUS/).
+The web application can be installed in R/RStudio using a simple command `install.packages("RawHummus")`, and run locally with the command `runGui()`.
+Alternatively, the web application can be freely accessed for direct online use at [https://bcdd.shinyapps.io/RawHummus](https://bcdd.shinyapps.io/RawHMMUS/).

 ---
 <a href= 'https://bcdd.tau.ac.il/'><img src='pix/Tau.png' alt='TAU' title='Tel Aviv University' width='500'/></a>